-The fact that theoretical basis and research of cast in place house building lagged behind the demands that arose in design and construction is explained by intensive development of cast in place house-building in many seismic regions of the world.
-The negative effect of the delay is expressed in a number of ways.
+The fact that theoretical basis and research of monolithic house building lagged behind the demands that arose in design and construction is explained by intensive development of monolithic house-building in many seismic regions of the world.
+The negative effect of the delay is manifested in a number of ways.

-First, in some cases in designing cast in place buildings specific quantities of metal were unjustifiably increased due to application of standard reinforcement principles, which had been developed using the results of research of mainly column structures.
+First, in some cases in designing monolithic buildings specific quantities of metal were unjustifiably increased due to application of standard reinforcement principles, which had been developed using the results of research of mainly column structures.

-Second, the absence of justified principles of design of cast in place buildings, which incorporate both specifics of their construction and the work under loading, caused unsatisfactory behavior of such buildings during earthquakes.
-By the way as an example, a number of high-rise cast in place buildings in Moldova were damaged heavily during the Carpathian earthquake of 1986.
+Second, the absence of justified principles of design of monolithic buildings, which incorporate both specifics of their construction and the work under loading, caused unsatisfactory behavior of such buildings in earthquakes.
+By way of an example, a number of high-rise monolithic buildings in Moldova were damaged heavily during the Carpathian earthquake of 1986.

-The above facts explain the author's wish to bend every effort to filling some of the gaps in research and theoretical basis of cast in place house building.
+The above facts explain the author's wish to bend every effort to filling some of the gaps in research and theoretical basis of monolithic house-building.
 Vast practical research and theoretical studies were made.
-These included testing of cast in place shear-walls under complex loading; vibration and dynamic testing of full-scale cast in place building models and their fragments.
-A theoretical study of the state of stress and deformation of shear walls of cast in place buildings and their crack resistance to seismic impact (by the finite element method based on material non-linear formulation) has been performed by many authors.
-Essentially, the results of this research made it possible to identify the most typical fracture pattern of cast in place shear walls under simultaneous action of vertical and horizontal forces, and, using this pattern as a basis, to develop an appropriate analytical method for design of such structures.
-In addition, different reinforcement patterns based on the use of reinforcement spirals in compressed zones of the bearing cross sections, was proposed for cast in place shear walls.
+These included testing of monolithic wall panels in composite loading; vibration and dynamic testing of full-scale monolithic buildings and their segments constructed for the purpose; a theoretical study of the state of stress and deformation of walls of monolithic buildings and their crack resistance to seismic impact (by the method of finite elements in non-linear formulation).

+Essentially, the results of this research made it possible to identify the most typical destruction pattern of monolithic walls under simultaneous action of vertical and horizontal forces, and, using this pattern as a basis, to develop an appropriate analytical method for design of such structures.
+In addition, different reinforcement patterns based on the use of reinforcement spirals in compressed zones of the bearing cross sections, was proposed for monolithic walls.